 CBD is readily absorbed through the skin (transdermal delivery) via patches, salves, lotions, creams or balms.
-The CBD in these products interacts with local receptors in skin cells, skin nerve fibres and skin glands to help soothe itching or irritation and promote healing.
+The CBD in these products interacts with local receptors in skin cells, skin nerve fibres and skin glands.3 4 5

 Some CBD is also absorbed into the circulation to produce more widespread effects.
-If you have a skin condition, or a single painful joint, rubbing in a CBD balm can complement the effects of a CBD supplement taken by mouth.
+Rubbing in a CBD Balm can complement the effects of a CBD supplement taken by mouth.

 Dr Brewer is the author of CBD: The Essential Guide to Health and Wellness (Simon & Schuster).

 Dr Sarah Brewer is Healthspan's Medical Director and holds degrees in Natural Sciences, Surgery and Medicine from the University of Cambridge.
 Having worked as a GP and hospital doctor, Dr Sarah now holds an MSc in Nutritional Medicine from the University of Surrey and specialises in nutrition.
 She is also an award-winning writer and author.